 She is a frequent speaker at ML/AI conferences, for the past year delivering invited talks at MIT, Library of Congress and Capitol One.

-Her artwork was exhibited at AI Art exhibitions in Zurich, Dubai, Oxford, Shanghai and Miami, and was featured in number of publications including the Jan 2020 issue of “Art In America” magazine.
+Her artwork was exhibited at AI Art exhibitions in Zurich, Dubai, Oxford, Shanghai, Lutz, Zaragoza, Miami, and was featured in number of publications including twice in the “Art In America” magazine.

-Helena is using this time of lockdown as an opportunity to work on a few artists books, each featuring her AI artwork.
+When pretty much all of her 2020 exhibitions and talks were cancelled or postponed indefinitely, Helena used the time of lockdown as an opportunity to work on a few artists books, each featuring her AI artwork.